 Pro Tips

-- Use low-fat mayo if you want.
+- Use low-fat mayonnaise if preferred.

 To adjust the recipe size:

-Nutrition Estimate
+Nutrition Estimate (may vary)

 Originally Published May 25, 2014.
 Updated with expanded options, refreshed photos, and a table of contents to help navigation.

-Helene
+Helene says

 This is a great recipe.
 I made it once exactly as written and it was good.
 I brought the recipe out for the 4th of July but this time I did tweak it a little by omitting the cheese, adding shredded carrot and diced seeded jalepeno and pablano peppers in place of the green pepper (but still used red pepper).
 I also (i) made the dressing first and put into the refrigerator.
 Then I cooked the pasta but this time I did not run under cold water.
 Instead I drained the water and let it sit in the colander for about 5 minutes.
 Tossing every once in a while.
 Then I poured into a large bowl for about 30 minutes, tossing every once in a while with a fork until it came to room temperature.
 The noodles were sticky but did not clump together.
 Then finished with the dressing.
 I found the sticky noodles held the dressing really well.
 I refrigerated for about 5 hours -- it was delish!

-Diana
+Diana says

 Made this for my husband tonight and he absolutely loved it!
 Thanks so much for the delicious recipe!